PiotrKubiak/todo-list-react/README.md

 You can approve tasks by clicking Enter.
 The application works correctly on high resolutions and on small ones.

 **Thank you for using the app!**

+### Technologies used to create the application:

+- HTML
+- CSS (FLEX, GRID, Media queries)
+- JavaScript

 # Getting Started with Create React App